antronerds/r2-tutorials/original/R2Tutorials.md

   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   ![](_static/images/R2d2_logo.png)***Did you know that what those R and p-values were again?***
-  R is the correlation coefficient; it ranges from -1 to +1, if R &gt; 0 the value of two variables tends to increase or decrease together.
-If R &lt; 0 the value of X increases if that of Y decreases, if R\~0 there is no relation.
+  R is the correlation coefficient; it ranges from -1 to +1, if R > 0 the value of two variables tends to increase or decrease together.
+If R < 0 the value of X increases if that of Y decreases, if R\~0 there is no relation.
 Perhaps the best way to interpret the value of R is to square it.
 This is the fraction of the variance in the two variables that is shared.
 For example, if R^2^=0.59 then 59% of the variance in Y can be explained by (or goes along with) variation in X. The p-value for this calculation estimates the probability that this is an observation by pure chance; a p-value of 0.01 you can be 99% sure that this is not the case.
   ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 1. The result is a list of genes that is ordered for having the most